Harvesting – Camellia Sinensis

 Nanglo (Bamboo Tray)

 The fully processed tea leaves are now hand-sorted using bamboo tray known as “Nanglo” in Nepal.
 From here, the tea leaves are hand-sorted to remove the stems and unqualified leaves.
 In Nepal, almost all of the teas are hand-sorted until now.
-The remaining from the sorted batch will be then processed forward and labelled for low grade STGFOP, BOP, Fanning and Dust.
+The remaining from the sorted batch will be then processed forward and labeled for step down gradings such as BOP, Fanning, and Dust.

 JASBIRE TEA PROCESSING CENTRE